 In 1773, when Captain James Cook anchored in Dusky Sound, one of New Zealand’s largest and most isolated fiords, it was the landscape and rich bird song that impressed him and his crew.

-Real Journeys has undertaken to eliminate the voracious stoats and rats from Cooper Island - a vast 1,779 hectares.
-Situated in such an inaccessible area of New Zealand, it is the most challenging environmental mission since our founder Sir Les Hutchins led the Save Manapouri Campaign in the 1960s.
+Situated in such an inaccessible area of New Zealand, this is the company’s most challenging environmental mission since our founder, Les Hutchins, was a leader in the Save Manapouri Campaign in the 1960s.

 Today we hope our campaign against predators sees the return of some of our most vulnerable native birds like the kākāpō and kiwi and safeguards the future of the third largest island in Dusky Sound.

 The initiative sees Real Journeys join the Department of Conservation’s Tamatea/Dusky Sound Restoration Programme; sharing its vision to make Dusky Sound one of the most intact ecosystems in the world and a source or bio bank, for the regeneration of native species throughout the country.
 Real Journeys is proud to play a part to help make this ambitious vision a reality.

 A big thanks to Real Journeys for joining DOC and others in supporting a predator free New Zealand.
 Restoring Cooper Island back to as it pretty much was when Māori and Captain Cook used this magic harbour nearly 250 years ago, is such an inspirational gift to future generations of New Zealanders and international visitors.Lou Sanson, Director-General, Department of Conservation